 Working with a freelancer is an easy way to hire extra resources for a specific project without having to incur the added expense of hiring a full-time employee.
-Despite there being a number of advantages to hiring freelancers, many companies dread working with them.
+Despite there being a number of advantages to hiring freelancers in Dubai, many companies dread working with them.

-This can be because of previous bad experiences with freelancers or simply a preconceived idea that the company might have.
-Here are some of the top reasons why companies don’t want to work with freelancers and how you can help change this.
+This can be because of previous bad experiences with freelancers in Dubai or simply a preconceived idea that the company might have.
+Here are some of the top reasons why companies don’t want to work with freelancers in Dubai and how you can help change this.

 1. Not accepting feedback or constructive criticism

-Being able to receive criticism without taking offence, but proactively acting on it is a great trait to have.
+Being able to receive criticism without taking offense, but proactively acting on it is a great trait to have.
 Accepting criticism is a crucial step in improving your skills and customer service.
-Some freelancers, however, take a defensive approach to feedback and aren’t open to listening to input from their clients.
+Some freelancers in Dubai, however, take a defensive approach to feedback and aren’t open to listening to input from their clients.

 The fact that a company hired you because you are a professional in your field, doesn’t necessarily mean that you know everything.
 Of course, some clients are just outright unreasonable, however, it’s important to be open and listening to them.
 Individuals might have much more experience than you have and see things from a different perspective.
 Their advice just might help you to improve your services and make more money.

 It is important to listen to your clients throughout the project, however, an easy way to get feedback from clients is with a short customer satisfaction questionnaire after each project is completed.
 Ask questions such as their satisfaction with the quality of work, price, overall satisfaction, recommendations on where you can make improvements, and what they liked about your services.
 Your clients are busy so keep it short.